TWUOnline/far-centre-guides/pages/03.fhss/02.PSYCH-106-intro-psychology/03.lesson-notes/13.Unit-9/docs.md

 ---
-title: 'Unit 10 Lesson Notes'
+title: 'Unit 9 Lesson Notes'
 taxonomy:
     category:
         - docs
 ---

-## Unit 10: Other Powerful Formulae
+## Unit 9: Stress and Coping

 This final unit adds additional powerful formulae to the ‘toolbox’ of organizational ‘monitoring and controlling’.